 This process describes the steps to execute in order to release a new version of SimPy.

 6.5.1 Preparations

 - 1. Close all tickets for the next version. - 2.
-Update the minium required versions of dependencies in setup.py.
-Update the exact version of all entries in requirements.txt. - 3.
-Run tox from the project root.
-All tests for all supported versions must pass:
+Update the minium required versions of dependencies in setup.cfg.
+Update the development dependencies in requirements-dev.txt.